trzy/Supermodel/Docs/README.txt

 The sizes and checksums must match those listed above.
 The file names may be different but will almost certainly contain the same identifying numbers.
-Ensure that the appropriate drive board ROM files are present in the corresponding games' ZIP archive, otherwise Supermodel will silently proceed without force feedback.
+Ensure that the appropriate drive board ROM files are present in the corresponding games' ZIP archives, otherwise Supermodel will silently proceed without force feedback.

 Force feedback will only work with the DirectInput (the default on Windows) and